 4. Cassonade, the gourmet canelé

 The Cassonade cannelé deserves its place in the ranking.
 Classic, Vanilla, Vegan, Sugar-free, Discovery, or the Gavé Cannelé spread… There’s something for everyone!
 The company’s core value?
 Eco-responsible production, using certified organic or natural ingredients, in molds made in Gironde, in the purest tradition.
-They are also moving towards a zero waste approach by offering their cannelés in reusable metal boxes.
+They’re also moving towards a zero-waste approach, offering their cannelés in reusable metal boxes.
 Crisp on the outside, melt-in-the-mouth on the inside.
 Who can beat that?

 📍 53 Rue St-James